[SPOILER] Was Kicked Out of Firehouse 51 After a Dramatic Showdown

 After catching wind of the drama, new Chief Dom Pascal (Dermot Mulroney) was tasked with relieving either Stella or Damon from 51, and it was a nail-biting decision.
 Find out what happened during Season 13, Episode 3 ("All Kinds of Crazy"), below.

-Stella Kidd tried to give Damon the boot but ended up on the chopping block
+Is Kidd leaving Chicago Fire?
+She and Damon found themselves on the chopping block

 Stella has been having a challenging time at 51 this season.
 Not only is there a new no-nonsense chief who she's apprehensive about at 51, she's been struggling to get a hold of Damon on her rig.
 While Damon idolizes his older brother, he tends to ignore Stella's commands on calls, going as far as lying about not hearing an order on a rescue mission.
 After learning from Severide that Damon lied about mishearing her, she was done making excuses for him.
 Despite Pascal's recent complaint that her rig has "more turnover than the Cubs bullpen," Stella told Severide she wanted Damon back in the floater pool.